Skip to content

 Full access users are your core operators.
 These are the people who run transactions, manage workflows, and do the work that keeps the business moving inside NetSuite ERP.

 They typically include teams like accounting, finance, sales operations, and operations admins.
-In practical terms, these users enter bills, create invoices, manage inventory movements, run close tasks, generate reports, and maintain approvals.
+In practical terms, these users enter bills, create invoices, manage inventory movements, run closing tasks, generate reports, and maintain approvals.

 Examples: AP clerks, AR specialists, controllers, sales ops admins, inventory control managers.